reeddunkle/Codjo/References/Optimizing.md

 The first function creates a new list and adds the first five numbers from the input to it.
 No matter how large `numbers` is, the function only requires a constant 5-length list to be held in memory.

 `bubble_sort` on the other hand requires no additional memory.
-It destroys the original input by mutating it in place, something you'll hear some people criticize in general, but in return it doesn't take up any additional space.
+It destroys the original input by mutating it in place (which is something you'll hear people criticize), but in return it doesn't take up any additional space.

 **`O(n)`**